youngmichaelt/swapfund/README.md

 #TO DO
 Everything lol
 1. Create functionality for interface in BSC test with javascript,html,etc. TEST
-2. Create smart contracts in TEST BSC
+2. Create functionality with nodejs
 3. Create token for gas?
 TEST
 4. Create landing page
 5. Put it all together